pytorch/pytorch/README.md

 ## License

-PyTorch is a BSD-style licensed, as found in the [LICENSE](LICENSE) file.
+PyTorch is a BSD-style license, as found in the [LICENSE](LICENSE) file.